craftercms/docs/source/site-administrators/studio/rte-configuration.rst

 There are two ways of editing content in Studio: (1) form-based editing and (2) In-context editing (ICE).
 Form-based editing is done by clicking on ``Options`` (three dots next to the preview address bar at the top of the page, or the three dots next to the page in the Site Explorer tree), then selecting ``Edit``.
 In-content editing is done by enabling the ``Edit mode`` by clicking on the pencil at the top right of the page (which turns green when enabled), then clicking on the section of the page you want to edit.

 This section details how to configure the RTE for form-based editing of content.
-For more information on configuring the RTE for in-context editing (ICE), see :ref:`here <rte-config-for-ice>`
+For more information on configuring the RTE for in-context editing (ICE), see :ref:`here <rte-config>`

 ^^^^^^^^^^^^^^^